mpanighetti/dnd5e-classes/README.md

 _[Systems Reference Document 5.1](https://dnd.wizards.com/resources/systems-reference-document)_ ("SRD 5.1") © 2016 Wizards of the Coast LLC.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode).

 Endless Hunger Patron is [based on a concept submitted by thegreateyeofsauron to Probably Bad RPG Ideas](https://probablybadrpgideas.tumblr.com/post/619536955735162880/your-warlocks-patron-is-a-relatively-young-but).

+[^🧪]: Alchemist class by balab.
+Used with permission by the author.